exasol/error-code-crawler-maven-plugin/README.md

 ### Excludes

 In some very rare cases you may want to exclude some files from crawling.
-But usually: Don't do it!
+But we don't recommend excluding files.

 You can define the excludes by adding the following configuration to the maven-plugin: